cryptidtech/multikey/README.md

 This implementation also supports BLS12381 G1/G2 public key cryptography with key splitting and combining as well as threshold signing and verifying.

-For the technical details of the design of multikey, please refer to the [specification][2].
+For the technical details of the design of Multikey, please refer to the [specification][2].

 ## Introduction